bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 : Tom Cowling graduated from Oxford and worked at Imperial College London.
 He lectured at Swansea, Dundee and Manchester and became a professor at Bangor and Leeds.
 He worked on theoretical astronomy and stellar physics.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Faddeeva/">Vera Nikolaevna Faddeeva</a>
+: A Russian mathematician who worked in the field of numerical linear algebra.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Feller/">William Srecko Feller</a>
 : A Croatian-born American mathematician who worked on probability and is best known as the author of a standard work on Statistics.